vmikeska/myblog/input/posts/you-might-not-need-unittests.md

 TDD, the test driven development became most buzzwordy of all of this and all the interviews usually turned to this topic at early beginnings.

-So this was enough of the history, let's begin with the scenarios where you might not need unit tests.
+So this was enough of the history, let's begin with the scenarios where you might not need unit tests for.
 To have unit tests in your project, it's alwasy a big dependency and overhead.
-Yes, if it is a professional project, later in your project you will benefit from this dependency.
-You just have to find a right moment
+Yes, if it is a professional project,  when written well, later in your project you will benefit from this dependency.
+You just have to find a right moment to start.
+The right moment is definitelly not right at the beginning of the application, when architecture is shaping.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTcwODE4NDY4LDIwNDgyNDk0MDAsMTY5Nz
-gwMTIwNywtMTE5MTY1MjU0NCw3NTk2MjY4MjQsLTEzNTU4NjI0
-OTEsLTE4NTgyNjg5ODYsLTIzNDU1NTIwNiwtNzI1MTIxMDUsND
-k3ODE4ODEwLC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTU1NDA1Mjg5Miw5NzA4MTg0NjgsMjA0OD
+I0OTQwMCwxNjk3ODAxMjA3LC0xMTkxNjUyNTQ0LDc1OTYyNjgy
+NCwtMTM1NTg2MjQ5MSwtMTg1ODI2ODk4NiwtMjM0NTU1MjA2LC
+03MjUxMjEwNSw0OTc4MTg4MTAsLTIwODg3NDY2MTJdfQ==
 -->